warmbowski/sea-201d5/week-2/class-07/README.md

  - Duplicate code has been removed and DRY principles are evident
  - Styleguide is improving and becoming more specific (separate file from main page)
  - Working on a non-master branch for the day, with regular commit history
- - Table has been implemented and lists are no longer used to represent store data

 ## User Stories (Stretch)
  - As a user, I want to be able to add a new store to my webpage, so that I have the ability to work independently of my developer